 Fresh fruit should be eaten in season.
 Try to buy ripe fruit from your local farmer.
 Fruit is usually picked in the green, unripe state, which will make it harder to digest.
-Fruit has to be picked in the sun-ripe -state, only then will the fruit be loaded with vitamin C.
+Fruit is best if picked in the sun-ripe -state, only then will the fruit be loaded with vitamin C.

 Take your pick :

-Fruit juice, particular commercial fruit juices are not recommended, the sugar content is too high.
+Fruit juice, particular commercial fruit juices are not recommended, the sugar content is far too high.
 Fructose may cause further problems.
 If you have a fresh fruit juice, mix some oils with it and possibly even some protein powder or an egg, to balance the sugar contend, and slow down the sugar uptake.

 Fish is highly recommended (not shellfish), easy to digest, a very good source of protein and as research indicates, Fish Muscle Oil, EPA/DHA Lipids, are anti-inflammatory and anti-clotting, which makes fish a valuable agent against coronary heart disease, arthritis and some skin problems.

-If you do fry, use coconut oil, it is a heat resistant oil.
+If you do fry, use coconut oil, it is a more heat tolerant oil.